Adapter Journal

 AI Workflows That Actually Ship

 Most AI automation ideas die between demo and deployment.
 The gap is rarely model quality.
-It's workflow design.
+It is workflow design, edge case handling, and operational readiness.

 Adapter Team